acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Democracy
 ri, 14 Dec 2018 22:44:18

-&ldquo;Stephen&rdquo;s mind wandered away on the subject of authority, its nature, origin, base or bases: authority whether innate of acquired, and if acquired then by what means?
+&ldquo;Stephen&rsquo;s mind wandered away on the subject of authority, its nature, origin, base or bases: authority whether innate of acquired, and if acquired then by what means?
 Authority as opposed to mere power, how exactly to be defined?
 Its etymology: its relation to <em>auctor</em>.
 From these thoughts he was aroused by an expectant silence opposite him, and looking up he saw Dutourd and Vidal looking at him across the table, their forks poised: reaching back in his mind he caught the echo of a question: &lsquo;What do you think of democracy?&rsquo;
 &lsquo;The gentleman was asking what you thought of democracy, sir,&rsquo; said Vidal, smiling.
-&lsquo;Alas I cannot tell you, sir,&rsquo; said Stephen, returning the smile. &lsquo;For although it would not be proper to call this barque or vessel a King&rdquo;s ship except in the largest sense, we nevertheless adhere strictly to the naval tradition which forbids discussion of religion, women, or politics in our mess.
-It has been objected that this rule makes insipidity, which may be so; yet on the other hand it has it uses, since in this case for example it prevents any member from wounding any other gentleman present by saying that he did not think the policy that put Socrates to death and that left Athens prostrate was the highest expression of human wisdom, or by quoting Aristotle&rdquo;s definition of democracy as mob rule, the depraved version of a commonwealth.&rsquo;&rdquo;&mdash;Patrick O&rsquo;Brien, <em>The Wine-Dark Sea</em>
+&lsquo;Alas I cannot tell you, sir,&rsquo; said Stephen, returning the smile. &lsquo;For although it would not be proper to call this barque or vessel a King&rsquo;s ship except in the largest sense, we nevertheless adhere strictly to the naval tradition which forbids discussion of religion, women, or politics in our mess.
+It has been objected that this rule makes insipidity, which may be so; yet on the other hand it has it uses, since in this case for example it prevents any member from wounding any other gentleman present by saying that he did not think the policy that put Socrates to death and that left Athens prostrate was the highest expression of human wisdom, or by quoting Aristotle&rsquo;s definition of democracy as mob rule, the depraved version of a commonwealth.&rsquo;&rdquo;&mdash;Patrick O&rsquo;Brien, <em>The Wine-Dark Sea</em>

 ## Medieval Minds
 Mon, 17 Dec 2018 00:15:51